ciceroednilson/project-book-nestjs-kong-api-gateway/README.md

 ~~~~

-## ⚙️ Create a Docker network for MySQL, Kong API Gateway, and the API.
+## ⚙️ Create a Docker network for MySQL, Kong API Gateway and the API.

 ~~~~shell
 	docker network create kong-net